gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 Author keys; the following is a list of keys that must be put in the `author` section:
 - `name`: Your name or group of names.
 - `homepage`: Your website, or contact link, or email.
 If it is email, start with the prefix `mailto:` before your email.

+# Translation Policy{#policy}
+We do not verify a full translation because we do not speak every language.
+This is why the web pages are not translated to insure maximum readability.

+When translating, note the following:
+- Translations must proceed exactly as written in above documentation.
+- Only config.toml is fully subject to Verification, and you must take responsibility to keep your language translations up to date.
+- The languages are deamed outdated and will be removed if they are not updated within a year of the latest game release.
+Notifications will be sent to the channels before their removal.